artefactory/fair_groups/README.md

 ## 🔍 Overview

 This project implements the core methods and experiments described in our paper.
-The main goal is to analyze fairness in computer vision models with respect to skin tone variations using a novel data-driven approach.
+The main goal is to analyze fairness in computer vision models with respect to skin tone variations using a novel data-driven approach and then extend it to bias mitigation.

 ---